 Community User Policy

-Franklin D. Schurz Library and Weikamp Educational Resource Commons
+Franklin D. Schurz Library and Wiekamp Educational Resource Commons

 A community patron is an Indiana Resident who is not currently enrolled or employed by Indiana University.

 The Franklin D. Schurz Library and the Dorothy J. Wiekamp Educational Resource Commons are open to everyone.
 Indiana residents with valid credentials may check out materials and use designated public computers.